 Seema Sutradhar

-Learn more about the entity-level systemic change for financial institutions and corporates across the economy
+Learn more about the entity-level systemic change for financial institutions and corporations

 -

-An entity becomes sustainable for the long term, when it contributes directly/indirectly towards its ecosystem with a multi-stakeholder focus
+An entity (financial institution or corporate) becomes sustainable for the long term, when it contributes directly/indirectly towards its ecosystem with purpose and multi-stakeholder focus

 -

-The direct or indirect impacts are often non-financial outcomes and they do not come from a profit mindset but entities having a Purpose, a higher purpose beyond just making a profit
+The direct or indirect impacts are often non-financial outcomes and they do not come from a profit mindset but entities having a Purpose, a higher purpose beyond just making a profit.
+Examples could be reduction of negative impacts due to money laundering, inaccurate credit risk quantification, GHGs emissions, negative impacts on nature & biodiversity, lack of inclusivity at workplace, ignorance towards society, lack of focus on netzero on non-recycled plastics, non-recycled water and other commodities that are taken for granted, etc.

 -